thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 }
 ```

-## 4. How to configure parameterized a JUnit test?
+# 4. How to configure the parameterized a JUnit test?

 The class `Test_GetAuthors` implements the JUnit test with the operation `testGetAuthor`.

-The test is defined as a `ParameterizedTest` and can be repeated with given values.
+The test is defined as a `ParameterizedTest` and can be repeated with given values from a `CsvSource`.

 The annotation `@ParameterizedTest` and the value for `name`, the count of the parameters is configured.
 That test has two parameters.